Cincinnati Divorce and Bankruptcy Law Services

 Many divorce agreements, including those in Ohio and Kentucky, include a hold harmless provision.
 When a spouse agrees to take on responsibility for marital debts, this provision creates an obligation to the ex-spouse to protect them from the collection efforts of creditors.
 This provision can lead to your ex seeking a contempt action against you.

 In some situations, we can discharge this obligation even if you’ve already signed the divorce agreement.
 The exact wording of the hold harmless clause is very significant.
 If you have already taken on a marital debt, we can explain the implications of this as it relates to your legal responsibilities and your bankruptcy options.

 These are complex questions that have no one answer.
 Sometimes it is better to file for bankruptcy before you divorce and sometimes after.
 It depends on your financial situation and the timing and urgency of your divorce.
-Our skilled bankruptcy and divorce attorneys can review your situation and provide insights into this question.
-Zingarelli Law Office can also work with your divorce attorney to clarify these issues and protect your financial interests.
+Our skilled bankruptcy attorneys can review your situation and provide insights into this question.
+The Law Firm of Droder & Miller can also work with your divorce attorney to clarify these issues and protect your financial interests.

 If you owe past-due child support or alimony, these debts can be rolled into your Chapter 13 repayment plan.

-For more information about divorce and bankruptcy, contact our Ohio debt relief lawyers online or call 513-381-2047 for a free initial consultation.
+For more information about divorce and bankruptcy, contact our Ohio debt relief lawyers online for a free initial consultation.
 Our office is located in downtown Cincinnati, Ohio, to serve you.